 Natural Resources Development Co-Op Society Limited

-Some of their recent efforts at developing water resources include, an integrated watershed development project and a hydro-geological investigation at Pashamailairam.
+Recent Projects Some of their recent efforts at developing water resources include, an integrated watershed development project and a hydro-geological investigation at Pashamailairam.

 As much resources nature has endowed on Hyderabad, they are dwindling away as the population increases, thus resulting in escalating demands for more water.
-Saving there resources as much as possible from pollution and over-exhaustion is necessary to assure a continuous supply.
-The importance of these water resources have to be made aware to the public and steps must be taken to conserve these gifts of nature.